 When travelling by train or bus always try to reserve your seats ahead of time, and if travelling by train always reserve places on a High-speed Freccia Rossa train when possible as they offer a superior service in comparison to the state-run trains in Italy.
 Always allow yourself plenty of time to get to and from train stations and other travel hubs.
 And whenever your budget affords take the easy option and utilize local taxi's instead of trying to find hotels in strange cities with your family dragging their luggage behind them.

 The more you plan ahead, the more you'll enjoy your vacation.
-All of the major cities of Italy boast attractions that should appeal to your children, so don't spend every day in a museum.
+All of the main cities of Italy boast attractions that would appeal to your children, so don't spend every day in museums.
+You'll find that travelling with children in Italy is very easy and cheap.
 Try to vary your touring itinerary with plenty of surprises for your children.
 Also, get them involved in your trip planning and get them to study the places you'll visit.
-They'll appreciate their time in Italy a lot more when they visit places they are already familiar with from reading books, watching movies etc.
+They'll appreciate their time in Italy much more if they visit places they are already familiar with from reading books, watching movies, etc.